wasilzafar/oak-basics/README.md

 <b>Any recommendations / things to avoid using the RDBDocumentStore? </b>

 No such list as of now.
 However do ensure that binaries are not stored in Database and you make use of any external DataStore

+<b>Important information regarding Segments : https://issues.apache.org/jira/browse/OAK-6921 </b>